 When Trouble Strikes:

-A Small Business Crisis Planner
+A Small Business Disaster Planner

 Introduction

-When it comes to facing a crisis in your business, you need to remember that it’s a matter of when, not if.
+When it comes to facing a disaster in your business, you need to remember that it’s a matter of when not if.
 A crisis can strike any time, from the “big one” that geologists say will hit us one day in the Pacific Northwest to something as simple as a disgruntled employee who is skimming away all your profits a dollar at a time.
-In between these two extremes are literally dozens of events that can impact your business at any moment.
+In between these two extremes are dozens of events that can impact your business at any moment.
 Some will be mere bumps in the road.
 Others – like a global pandemic – can shake your business to its very core.

 Rolling the dice is dangerous.